bhanupalagati/CodingChallenge/README.md

 3. charts component to visualize data.
 4. songs service file to make http calls
 5. Unit testing with Jasmine and karma
 6. run **npm run test-coverage** to run the unit test cases and get coverage report.
 Find the coverage report in the folder named coverage.
-Achieved 90% coverage.
+Achieved 90% **coverage**.

 ## 6. What we achieved:
 1.1 Data preprocessing and store inmemory.\